superadm1n/FlaskTemplate/doc/plugin_methology.md

     access_roles=['test1', 'test2', 'test3']
 )
 ```
-This will allow the plugin to be created properly.
+This will allow the system to find the plugin and create it properly.

-Each plugin must also have a routes.py file which contains an import for the plugin variable and the routes
+Each plugin must also have a routes.py file which contains an import for the plugin variable and contain the routes
-for the blueprint, or at least an import for all of the routes in the blueprint.
-This will make sure the routes
+for the blueprint.
+If it does not directly contain the routes associated to the plugin it must at least import all of
-are loaded into the application properly
+the routes in the blueprint.
+This will make sure the routes are loaded into the application properly